ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Idiom-Aligned Scaffolding
 [Theoretical] Domain: Synthesis, System Role: Scaffolding, Temporal: Static

 The design principle that **scaffolding structures** (AI workflows, prompts, protocols) must be adapted to the individual’s **idiom**—their characteristic cognitive style, strengths, and personality potentials—rather than forcing the person into generic productivity templates.
-Misaligned scaffolding can mute the Destiny Drive and produce pseudo-efficiency without true emergence.
+Misaligned scaffolding can block idiom articulation and produce pseudo-efficiency without the phenomenological articulation of Destiny Drive.
 ### System Role
 - Ensures that methods like Reflective Prompting **amplify** the user’s idiom rather than overwrite it.
 - Protects against systems that technically “optimize” output while psychologically undermining the True Self.